trustedanalytics/application-broker/README.md

 * Publishing application stack in marketplace
 * Cloning existing stacks of apps, services and user provided services if they create a DAG with single root
 * Replacing $RANDOM8, $RANDOM16, $RANDOM24 and $RANDOM32 in user provided services copied with random string of width 8, 16, 24 or 32 from characterset [A-Za-z0-9].
 This can be used to generate new password for every stack spawned.
 Parts for replacement can be on different levels of JSON in UPS.
-* Linking apps with user provided service with url field with value http://<host>.<domain>.
+* Linking apps by adding user provided service as JSON containing url field with value http://<host>.<domain>.
 App mentioned has to be in the same space as source app.
-Cloned user provided service has updated url for cloned application.
+Cloned user provided service contains updated url pointing cloned application.
 Convention for user provided services names linking apps is <host>-ups.

 Usage
 -----